OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/README.md

 <img width="990" alt="crypto" src="https://user-images.githubusercontent.com/25267873/115787544-4746d100-a3ba-11eb-9433-b7cb9142404a.png">

-## add  <a name="add"></a>
+## select  <a name="select"></a>
-Add a coin/currency to the current object.
+Select a coin/currency to the current object.
 Note that in binance, the exchange "ticker" is usually COINCURR, such as BTCEUR for BTC to EURO.
 There is no USD, but it uses a coin tethered to the USD (USDT), which is the default.
 Some symbols are a combination of coins, as `ETHBTC` is a valid symbol
 ````
-usage: add [-c --coin] [-q --quote]
+usage: select [-c --coin] [-q --quote]
 ````
 * -c/--coin Coin to load.
 If not specified, BTC will be loaded to prevent errors later.
 * -q/--quote  Quote currency.
 Defaults to `USDT` (which is 1-to-1 with USD)

-Note that the usage `load btc` will also work, as it will add `-c` if not detected.
+Note that the usage `select btc` will also work, as it will add `-c` if not detected.

 ## book  <a name="book"></a>
 Gets and shows the order book for the given coin/currency.
 Shows the cumulative amount of orders.